 I proposed a backpacking trip to the area I wanted to explore.
 An area Joan wanted to see as well.

 The road trip made a pitstop in Moab.
 And while Joan worked, I played in immediate Moab area. 🙂

 A hiking trail is conveniently located behind Joan’s home

 The red rock beckoned as I hiked along.
 I saw many bicyclists out and about on the well-maintained single track.

 A few hours later Joan arrived home from work, and she introduced me to a favorite local hiking trail.

-Joan pointed out an exquisite panel of rock art along the way.
+Joan pointed out an exquisite panel of Rock Images along the way.